How to Avoid Over or Under Dressing

 • See also: preferred.

-When in doubt, (no dress code listed, or confused about phrasing) ask around.
+When in doubt, (no listed, or confused about phrasing) ask around.
 Ask the host, ask other guests, take into consideration the date, time, season, and importance of the event.
 Chances are, a birthday party will be, at max, business dress while a wedding is likely to require, at minimum, business dress (depending on your relation to the bridal party).
 Rose Tuxedo has all your suit and tux needs, so give us a call.

 Call Now Button